apavarino/Deadchest/configuration.md

 `ExcludedItems`  | list of string  |  | List of items that will be excluded from DeadChests

 ### Next step
-See [commmands & permissions part](https://apavarino.github.io/Deadchest/commands-and-perms) or go to [home page](https://apavarino.github.io/Deadchest)
+See [commands & permissions part](https://apavarino.github.io/Deadchest/commands-and-perms) or go to [home page](https://apavarino.github.io/Deadchest)